erdoganishe/Hitler-crawler/README.md

         AVG performance: ~45s

     Also it will depends on hardware and current running processes on PC because we use a lot amount of memory & processing.
-    For 4 redirects may work, but still will be too long for usage (will be tested later).
+    For 4 redirects may work, but still will be too long for usage (~40000s, almost 12 hours), tested once.

+###Deployment

+    Web server for our task created with Django Framework with design pattern MVT.